August 19, 2017

 STEP 1A: MEASURE THE PADS

-Measurements at the beginning are not entirely comparable with later measurements.
-In the earlier days there is a tendency to visit the toilet excessively, so initial measurements are lower than they would have otherwise been.
-As one develops the capacity to hold more urine and for longer, the full bladder leads to heavier leaks – but this is a good thing.
-One should try to gain back the capacity to hold urine.
-The measurements also vary by one’s level of fitness or wellness.
-If one has is sick and sneezes, there is heavier leakage.
-In my case, the later stages have involved more extreme exercises, so these measurements are larger than they would otherwise have been.
+Measurements at the beginning are not completely comparable with later measurements.
+In the earlier days one visits the toilet excessively, so initial measurements are actually lower than they would have otherwise been.
+As one develops the capacity to hold more and for longer, the fuller bladder leads also to heavier leaks – but this is a good thing.
+Measurements also vary by one’s level of fitness or wellness.
+If one is sick and sneezes a lot, there will be heavier leakage.
+In my case, the later stages have involved extreme exercises, so these measurements are larger than they would otherwise have been.

-Step 1: First three months: KEGELS – 10% of the solution
+Step 1: After six weeks, up to three months: KEGELS – 10% of the solution

 Sanjeev: There are as many recommendations regarding Kegel exercises as there are physios.
 The following is based on my own learnings, experience and recommendations.